XMCQCX/RadifyClass-RadifySkinEditor/README.md

 ***Radial menu v4 skins***

-- All settings are loaded from `Preferences.json` rather than from `skin definition.txt` files.
+- All settings are loaded from `Preferences.json` instead of individual `skin definition.txt` files.

 - To set the submenu indicator image, you can:
   - In **Radify Skin Editor**, set a default `SubmenuIndicatorImage`, or assign one per skin.